redis-developer/trackerNgin/readme.md

 ## How it works
 - There is a flag in the API app setting to sync with RDBMS.
-- We have following FT indexes for RediSearch
+- We have following FT indexes for Redis Search

 ###Note the indexes and how they are called
 ```
 ############################
-#InDexes redisearch        #
+#InDexes Redis Search      #
 ############################
 #FT.CREATE idx:users ON hash PREFIX 1 "users:" SCHEMA searchable_email TEXT SORTABLE phone TEXT SORTABLE password TEXT SORTABLE
 #searchable email is created to avoid issues with "@" in email